lecoursen/electron/docs/api/web-contents.md

   * `dpi` Object (optional)
     * `horizontal` Number (optional) - The horizontal dpi.
     * `vertical` Number (optional) - The vertical dpi.
-  * `header` String (optional) - String to be printed as page header.
-  * `footer` String (optional) - String to be printed as page footer.
 * `callback` Function (optional)
   * `success` Boolean - Indicates success of the print call.
   * `failureReason` String - Called back if the print fails; can be `cancelled` or `failed`.

 Prints window's web page.
 When `silent` is set to `true`, Electron will pick the system's default printer if `deviceName` is empty and the default settings for printing.

+Calling `window.print()` in web page is equivalent to calling `webContents.print({ silent: false, printBackground: false, deviceName: '' })`.

 Use `page-break-before: always;` CSS style to force to print to a new page.